12 Ideas That Will Probably Break Education

 by Terry Heick

-As education changes, it depends primarily on internal catalysts for that change.
+As the education changes, it depends primarily on internal catalysts for that change.

 1. Connectivity is replacing knowledge.